Measurement and Fairness: Testing Assumptions

+As we explained in the previous section, the measurement modeling process necessarily involves making assumptions.
+However, these assumptions must be made explicit and tested before the resulting measurements are used.
+Leaving them implicit or untested obscures any possible mismatches between the theoretical understanding of the construct purported to be measured and its operationalization, in turn obscuring any resulting fairness-related harms.
+In this section, we show how measurement modeling provides a set of tools for surfacing such mismatches.
+These tools differentiate measurement modeling from statistical modeling and machine learning as they are typically used in computer science.
+We therefore argue that it is these tools that give measurement modeling its power as a framework for understanding fairness in computational systems.

-Specifying a measurement model and a measurement error model means making explicit our assumptions about the relationships between unobservable theoretical constructs of interest, their operationalizations, and the observed data.
-However, before relying on the resulting measurements, these assumptions must be thoroughly evaluated.
-This is where measurement modeling in the social sciences differs the most from general statistical modeling in computer science.
-Rather than relying primarily on out-of-sample prediction, social scientists typically evaluate their assumptions by focusing on two concepts: \emph{construct validity} and \emph{construct reliability}.
-Quinn et al.\ describe these concepts succinctly: ``The evaluation of any measurement is generally based on its reliability (can it be repeated?) and validity (is it right?).
+In contrast to computer scientists, who focus primarily on out-of-sample prediction, quantitative social scientists typically test their assumptions by assessing \emph{construct reliability} and \emph{construct validity}.
+Quinn et al.\ describe these concepts as follows: ``The evaluation of any measurement is generally based on its reliability (can it be repeated?) and validity (is it right?).
 Embedded within the complex notion of validity are interpretation (what does it mean?) and application (does it `work?')''~\cite{quinn2010analyze}.
-These concepts are both rooted in the psychology and education literature, where unobservable theoretical constructs, such as ``personality'' and ``intelligence,'' play a central role~\cite{jackman2008oxford}.\looseness=-1

-It is here---the tools of construct validity and reliability---that we think that measurement modeling brings the biggest value to fairness.
-In practice, evaluation of computational systems can fail to characterize potential harms which are otherwise captured by failures of construct validity~\cite{goldenfein2018profiling,passi2019problemformulation,selbst2018fairness}.
-The language of measurement, with the tools of construct validity and reliability, provide a concrete framework to assess whether, and how, operationalizations are useful matches for the construct they try to measure.
-Moreover, assessing construct validity and reliability---or lack thereof---gives us a concrete path forward to \hackycomment{characterize the space in which harms are likely to emerge.\looseness=-1} assess the social, political, and organizational \emph{values} designed into computational systems and the potential \emph{consequences} of such systems.\looseness=-1
+We contribute fairness-oriented conceptualizations of construct reliability and construct validity that unite traditions from political science, education, and psychology by drawing on the work of Quinn et al.~\cite{quinn2010analyze}, Jackman~\cite{jackman2008oxford}, Messick~\cite{messick1987validity}, and Loevinger~\cite{loevinger1957objective}, among others.
+We illustrate these conceptualizations using the five examples introduced in the previous section, arguing that they constitute a set of tools that will enable researchers and practitioners to 1) better anticipate fairness-related harms that can be obscured by focusing primarily on out-of-sample prediction, and 2) identify potential causes of fairness-related harms in ways~that reveal concrete, actionable avenues for mitigating them.\looseness=-1